Become a TU Life Member at our rolled back price and receive your choice of three Scott rods.

 However, the watershed is experiencing pressures from growth and development, resulting in rising summer water temperatures and excessive sediment input.
 Developed areas impact surface and groundwater resources in the watershed by generating large amounts of pollution from runoff and storm sewer discharge and eliminating porous surface for groundwater recharge.
 Activities that reduce groundwater or increase the delivery of warm surface runoff will have negative impacts on the Rogue River’s ability to support coldwater species.

-TU is helping local governments develop and implement improved planning policies to protect rivers and is increasing opportunities to reconnect and restore local river systems by identifying fish barriers and areas of habitat loss in the watershed, and is engaging the community in watershed efforts through community events and the creation of a citizen monitoring program to help determine the conditions of their homewaters.
+TU is helping local governments develop and implement improved planning policies to protect rivers and is reconnecting and restoring local river systems by eliminating fish barriers and reducing sources of stormwater that are having a negative impact on the watershed.
+In addition, TU is engaging the community in watershed efforts by involving students in hands-on activities to protect their local waters, holding community events and the creation of a citizen monitoring program to help determine the conditions of their homewaters.

 Protection - Since 2010, TU has helped seven local municipalities work towards adoption of new or improved planning policies to promote river protection using the Rogue River Stormwater Guidebook developed by Trout Unlimited and project partners.
 This guidebook is also being used by other communities outside of the Rogue River watershed to address stormwater runoff in West Michigan.

 Reconnection - We’ve assessed 200 barriers to fish mobility in the watershed and prioritized them in a larger Lower Grand River fish barrier assessment strategy.
 Nine fish barriers in the watershed were identified as top priorities.
 TU and local partners have received grant funds to remove four of these barriers.
 This work will open up approximately nine miles of coldwater trout stream in the middle of the largest City in the watershed.